kworkflow/kworkflow/documentation/content/howtocontribute.rst

 "[This patch] makes xyzzy do frotz" or "[I] changed xyzzy to do frotz", as if you are giving orders to the codebase to change its behavior.
 Try to make sure your explanation can be understood without external resources.
-At the bottom of the message body, you might include references to the issues that thecommit addresses.
+At the bottom of the message body, you might include references to the issues that the commit addresses.
 This can be something like "Solves #30", "Fixes: #28" or "Closes #10".